 Clinical Pilates adds that additional element of clinical knowledge to the Pilates exercises.
 Clinical Pilates, using physiotherapy and exercise physiology knowledge and training, is able to adjust, modify and specifically choose Pilates exercises that meet your individual needs, based on clinical assessment, taking into account an individual’s injuries, pathologies and specific physical needs.
 Registered and trained physiotherapists are skilled in the identification and correction of poor postural habits, faulty movement patterns and muscular imbalances.
 The specific choice of Pilates exercises that you do is the difference between a routine that works and one that doesn’t.

-At Aim Physiotherapy, we offer both one-on-one and group options for Clinical Pilates.
-Clients wishing to begin Clinical Pilates classes require up to three one-on-one consultations prior to commencing group classes.
+At Aim Physiotherapy, we offer both one-on-one and group options for Group Execise Sessions that incorporate Clinical Pilates.
+Clients wishing to begin Physio Led Group Exercise classes require up to three one-on-one consultations prior to commencing group classes.
 This is due to the nature of our clinical Pilates programs being tailored to each individual’s fitness level, rehabilitation requirements and capabilities.

 Clinical Pilates can be used in the remedial treatment of a host of injuries and conditions.
 It is also used as a preventative approach for conditioning, cross-training and technique modification for sports and dance.

 Our Adelaide physiotherapy clinics in Oakden and Toorak Gardens are staffed by Physiotherapists and certified Pilates instructors who can help you regain strength and fitness using the clinical Pilates method.
 Both locations are fitted with state-of-the-art equipment including the full range of Pilates Apparatus – Pilates reformers, Trapeze Tables, Ladder Barrel and Wunda Chair.

 Clinical Pilates exercise programs can be used to treat conditions including:

 - Lower back pain

 - Neck pain